jbkinney/mavenn/docs/source/profile_counts.rst

 Overview
 -------------
-``profile_counts`` is a program within the MPAthic package which tallies the occurance of each base or amino acid at each position and outputs them in a table.
+``profile_counts`` is a program within the mpathic package which tallies the occurance of each base or amino acid at each position and outputs them in a table.

-After you install `MPAthic`_, this program will be available to run at the command line.
+After you install `mpathic`_, this program will be available to run at the command line.

 Command-line usage
 ---------------------